aserowy/thebook/docs/concepts/document_microservices.md

+---
-# How to document microservices
+title: How to document microservices
+summary: A concept to document microservices a in lean and precise way.
+authors:
+    - Alexander Serowy
+---

 ## Motivation